ipfs/ipfs-docs/docs/concepts/ipld.md

 # The InterPlanetary Linked Data (IPLD) model

 The Interplanetary Linked Data (IPLD) model is a set of [specifications](https://github.com/ipld/specs) that unifies all data models that link data with hashes.
 This allows for interoperable protocols.
-For example, you can reference a github commit to a bitcoin transaction.
+For example, you can reference a GitHub commit to a Bitcoin transaction.

 IPFS, Bitcoin and other applications use hash-linked data structures ([Merkle trees](https://docs-beta.ipfs.io/concepts/merkle-dag/)) to verify data integrity.
 However, each protocol has a slightly different format.
 IPLD's goal is to provide a hash-chain format for distributed data structures.